 Things were much the same for my classmates.
 We were rarely expected to actually learn the subjects we "studied."
 Getting fairly good grades was easy at our school, since our teachers were not primarily interested in providing a regular education.
 Some students were occasionally held back, either in a single subject or, sometimes, in all subjects — that is, they were required to repeat a year.
 How could this be, in view of the school's lax grading practices?
 How could any child flunk if grades were handed out so generously?
 Even at the time, I sensed that something strange was going on.
 Kids who were required to repeat a class or an entire year didn't seem to be particularly dull or uninformed — they may not have been the brightest kids in the school, but they were not obviously less bright or knowledgeable than many other students who sailed along unchallenged.

-Bear in mind, not all Waldorf teachers are devoted Anthroposophists, and I don't know for sure what criteria my teachers used when awarding grades.
-Nor am I saying that my teachers used terms like "abnormal eighth grader."
-Still, the evidence suggests that the teachers at the Waldorf school I attended did as Steiner wanted them to do, placing much less emphasis on academics than on other — deeply occult — considerations.
+Bear in mind, not all Waldorf teachers are devoted Anthroposophists, and I don't know for sure all the criteria my teachers used when awarding grades.
+Nor am I saying that my teachers used terms like "abnormal eighth grader" in their private deliberations.
+Still, the evidence suggests that the teachers at our Waldorf school operated as Steiner would have wanted them to operate, placing much less emphasis on academics than on other — deeply occult — considerations.

 * Here at Waldorf Watch, you will find some material that I have translated from German to English and from French to English.
-This is work I have done long after leaving the Waldorf School, and I have been able to do it largely due to factors unrelated to my Waldorf education.
-I have undertaken private study of German, so that I would be more capable of reading Rudolf Steiner's works in their original form.
-Equally important, I have had the assistance of numerous friends who know German and French far better than I; I have used online translation services that, crude as they are in their present form, have let me prepare rough initial drafts of some translations; and — when translating Grégoire Perra's writings from French — I have had had direct contact with Perra, whose guidance was of course invaluable.
+This is work I have done long after graduating from a Waldorf school, and I have been able to undertake it largely due to factors unrelated to my Waldorf education.
+I have tackled private study of German, so that I would be more capable of reading Rudolf Steiner's works in their original form.
+Equally important, I have had the assistance of numerous friends who know German and French far better than I; I have also made use of online translation services that, crude as they are in their present form, have helped me prepare rough initial drafts of some translations; and — when translating Grégoire Perra's writings from French — I have had had direct contact with Perra, whose guidance was of course invaluable.